abatushkova/react-mesto-api-full/README.md

 An educational REST API for yandex.praktikum, built with Express, connected to MongoDB.

+## Description
+REST API with functionality to signin, signup, get user or card list, get single user or card, create user or card, edit profile, like-dislike or delete cards.

 ## Installation
 You'll need node and npm installed globally on your machine, homebrew package manager as well.
 To interact with database use mongodb compass, postman.